 The Software Development Director (SDD) coordinates the HBP's software development activities, is a Vice-Chair of the SIB, and an ex officio member of the DIR.
 The SDD also chairs the Software Development Coordination Committee.
 The SDD will normally be the leader of one of the Platform Subprojects (SPs 5-10).
 The SDD is elected by the SIB, approved by the DG and confirmed by the SB.
-The ISD is elected by the SIB, approved by the DG and confirmed by the SB.
+The ISD is elected by the SIB, approved by the SB.